BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ./setup.sh
 ```

 `./setup.sh` prepares the `admin machine` for using BCM scripts.
-This script creates the directory ~/.bcm, which is where BCM scripts store and manage sensitive BCM deployment options and runtime files.
+It also installs LXD on the `admin machine` so you can deploy BCM scripts locally for testing. `./setup.sh` creates the directory ~/.bcm, which is where BCM scripts store and manage sensitive deployment options and runtime files.
 Click [here](./setup_README.md) for more information.

-To continue, consider running [BCM in a multipass-based VM](./multipass).
-Click [here](./wiki/installation/baremetal.md) if you want to run BCM on a computer running Linux (i.e., bare-metal).
+Decide where you want to run your BCM workload.
+You can deploy BCM to the `admin machine` for quick and conveient testing.
+You can consider running BCM in a [multipass-based VM](./multipass/) or in a [cloud provider via cloud-init](./cloud_providers/). `multipass` VMs use lower-level hardware-based virtualization which provide additional security guarantees.
+In the end, all you need to run BCM component is a LXD endpoint configured and controllable bn your `admin machine`.
+Use the `lxc remote list`, `lxc remote get-default` and related commands.

+Once you have a properly configured LXD endpoint, delve into the ./lxd/ directory.
+This is where BCM data center components reside.
+You'll spend a lot of time in this directory.

 ## Project Status